Letter to Potential Seller of Real Estate in New Jersey

 Attorney Review

-First a note about the Attorney Review process.
-Either attorney in a transaction may cancel the contracts or initiate changes to them provided that he or she sends a letter to the other side within three business days from the date that the last party signs and delivers the contracts.
 Once either attorney sends a letter under the Attorney Review asking for changes to the contracts, the Attorney Review does not end until both sides reach agreement.
 This means that the Attorney Review may end within the three days if agreement is reached within that time or may extend beyond those three days until such time as agreement is reached, if at all.
 Generally, the Buyers’ attorney sends the first Attorney Review letter.

 If I have not already asked you for your deed, title policy, and survey or if you have not already provided them, please send them to my office now.
-Additionally, if either of you has been divorced, I need a copy of the divorce judgment to provide to the title company, even though that prior spouse was never on the Deed.
+Additionally, if either of you has been divorced, I need a copy of the divorce judgment to provide to the title company, even if that prior spouse was never on the Deed.

 If I represented you when you purchased the property within the last 20 years, I probably have scanned copies of these documents.
 Besides the documents referenced above, the title company will need certain marital information (as it does with your purchase); the government will require certain information; and the other attorney will need mortgage payoff information.
-So that I may comply with these information requests and expedite the closing, if you ask us to represent you, I will send you a form for you to complete and provide to me with the information which I will need to process your file.

 Smoke & Fire, Certificate of Occupancy, Well & Permits